 OAKLAND, Calif.
-(AP) -- A San Francisco Bay Area transit agency and two unions spent the day bargaining Friday, a day after dodging one deadline for a crippling strike as another one looms Monday.
+(AP) -- A San Francisco Bay Area transit agency and two of its unions were back at the bargaining table Thursday trying to work out a new contract agreement and avoid a second strike in less than three months.

-Labor talks initially began in April and have at times been contentious.
 The two sides have reached agreement on pension contributions but are still at odds over compensation, health care and safety.
-They would not disclose any specifics citing a gag order by mediators.

 The unions want a raise of nearly 12 percent over three years while BART has proposed a 10 percent increase over four years.
 BART said workers from the two unions now average about $71,000 in base salary and $11,000 in overtime annually.
-The workers currently pay nothing toward their pensions and pay a flat $92 monthly fee for health insurance.
+The workers pay a flat $92 monthly fee for health insurance.